-Computer graphics and image processing are two of the most popular fields within information technology, and the ISO/IEC 18042-4:2006 standard is a definitive authority on how to format and communicate graphics and image processing information.
+Computer graphics and image processing are two of the most popular fields within information technology.
+The ISO/IEC 18042-4:2006 standard is a definitive authority on how to format and communicate graphics and image processing information.
 This latest revision of the SRM language bindings specification includes support for the C programming language.
-In this article, we’ll show you how to create C programs that use the ISO/IEC 18042-4:2006 SRM language bindings, and how they can help you create high-quality graphics and images.
+In this article, we’ll show you how to create C programs that use the ISO/IEC 18042-4:2006 SRM language bindings.
+And how they can help you create high-quality graphics and images.

 What is ISO/IEC 18042-4:2006 ?